sillsdev/TheCombine/cert_proxy/README.md

 Amazon Web Services (AWS) S3 bucket.

 The goal of the design is to have the DNS records point to the production cluster for all of the DNS names for each NUC that is deployed.
-The production cluster is responsible to generate and renew the certificates for the NUCs and to push any updated certificates to the AWS S3 bucket.
+The production cluster is responsible for generating and renewing the certificates for the NUCs and to push any updated certificates to the AWS S3 bucket.

 The NUC will have a single deployment to monitor the state of its _Let's Encrypt_ secret.
 When the certificate is due to expire within `$CERT_RENEWAL` days (default is 60 days) _and_ the NUC is connected to the internet, then the deployment